Last Updated: 12th March 2022

 Huge profits can be made if you are willing to take on a house renovation project in an upcoming location in London.

-It makes for an interesting market when two properties in areas which are physically very close can vary dramatically in price.
+It makes for an interesting market when two properties in areas that are physically very close can vary dramatically in price.

 Demand exceeds supply when it comes to buying and currently there is a significant gap between asking prices and what buyers are prepared to pay.